The Benchmark Becomes the Curriculum

 Chatbot Arena measures a different surface: human preference.
 Its paper describes anonymous pairwise comparisons between model answers, crowdsourced from users, with more than 240,000 votes at the time of publication.
 That design captures something static exams often miss: how people actually prefer one assistant over another in open-ended interaction.

 These are serious instruments.
 They are not scams.
 They make previously vague claims contestable.
-They also show why AI evaluation has to keep moving: each benchmark describes a slice of capability under specific conditions, not intelligence as such.
+They also show why AI evaluation has to keep moving: each benchmark describes a slice of capability under specific conditions, not competence as such and not safe deployment.

 When the Test Teaches